What’s the Bottom Line?

 What the Science Says About the Safety and Side Effects of Massage Therapy

 Massage therapy appears to have few risks when performed by a trained practitioner.
-However, massage therapists should take some precautions with certain health conditions.
+However, massage therapists should take some precautions in people with certain health conditions.

 - In some cases, pregnant women should avoid massage therapy.
 Talk with your health care provider before getting a massage if you are pregnant.

-- Massage should not be done in any potentially weak area of the skin, such as wounds.
+- People with some conditions such as bleeding disorders or low blood platelet counts should avoid having forceful and deep tissue massage.
+People who take anticoagulants (also known as blood thinners) also should avoid them.
+Massage should not be done in any potentially weak area of the skin, such as wounds.

 - Deep or intense pressure should not be used over an area where the patient has a tumor or cancer, unless approved by the patient’s health care provider.

-Recent NCCIH-sponsored studies have been investigating the effects of massage on a variety of conditions.
+NCCIH-sponsored studies have investigated the effects of massage on a variety of conditions including

 - The effects of an 8-week course of Swedish massage compared to usual care on pain and function in adults with osteoarthritis of the knee